 She also shared how the UBC Brain Behaviour Lab is translating science into stroke recovery research, using brain stimulation, high-intensity exercise, and even video games to help patients retrain movement and cognition.

 Dr. Boyd emphasized that a one-size-fits-all approach to brain wellness and recovery cannot work: every brain is unique, and every person’s path to learning and healing is, too.
-“Each of us has an incredibly unique brain that’s absolutely shaped by our past experience, our behavior, our motivation,” she noted, “and that brain is going to respond uniquely.”
+“Each of us has an incredibly unique brain that’s absolutely shaped by our past experience, our behaviour, our motivation,” she noted, “and that brain is going to respond uniquely.”

 Eat, play, love — and connect